jsalsman/webrec/README.md

 MIT license

 # TODO
-- link, size, and duration on the playback page (in progress)
 - update screenshot and cover image with the noise supression checkbox
 - production WSGI server?
 Replit deployments might not be cross-platform
 - maybe companding with sox?